selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 tags: phil skills essais top
 ---

+> An unexamined life is not worth living.

+## The limits

+We live within the limits of our body, genes, childhood, our past, family, friends, society, geography, culture, and the spirit of times.

+But it's possible to do better since we can think, choose, and communicate

 > How would your best version live?

 In harmony, at peace, but how?

-## Boundaries

-We live in the boundaries of our body, genes, childhood, our past, family, friends, society, geography, culture, and the spirit of times.

-Very few people can go above them but everyone can do better than the default since we have some ability to think and choose

-> An unexamined life is not worth living.

 ## Choice